Celebrating The Legacy Of Meera Mukherjee: A Sculptor, Painter, Diarist, & Activist

 L: The Jehangir Nicholson Art Foundation R: Sotheyby's

 Among the luminaries in modern Indian sculpture, Meera Mukherjee (1923-1998) stands out as a figure of quiet brilliance.
 However, her legacy isn't merely defined by the exquisite bronze creations that dot prestigious galleries and private collections; her indomitable artistic spirit resonated with the rhythm of music, the textures of everyday life, and a profound commitment to preserving India's artistic heritage.
-A closer look reveals a sculptor who sculpted not just figures in bronze, but a life that transcended the boundaries of medium and resonated with a deep sense of humanity.
+A closer look reveals a sculptor who sculpted not just figures in bronze, but a life that transcended the boundaries of the medium and resonated with a deep sense of humanity.
 It was her 101st birth anniversary a week ago, and today, we take a closer look at Meera’s life and legacy.

 Meera Mukherjee was born in Calcutta, India.
 While the weight of her legacy rests on her mastery of bronze casting, her artistic journey began long before the molten metal cooled in her molds.
 Her early training at the Indian Society of Oriental Arts and the College of Art in New Delhi laid the foundation for her exploration of diverse mediums.
 From the delicate strokes of painting to the tactile world of ceramics and the solidity of woodcarving, Mukherjee reveled in the possibilities each medium offered.
 This early exploration wasn't just a technical exercise but a sculptor creating her visual grammar, honing her eye, and learning to see the world through the lens of form and texture.
 However, it was during her sojourn in Europe from 1953 to 1956, amidst the grandeur of Western art, that a crucial realization dawned upon Mukherjee.